K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 [M5AtomS3]: https://img.shields.io/badge/M5AtomS3-orange "M5AtomS3"

+16 March 2025
-15 March 2025 - Fixed a decoder crash on TX when USB Keying is enabled for non-VCP radios like the 705 and 905.
+1. Fixed a decoder crash on TX when USB Keying is enabled for non-VCP radios like the 705 and 905.
 Now works with both radio types.
+2. Added SubRX support for IC-9700, foiund a few small bugs.
+Added more a start of CIV message validity check and filter out echos if o echo turned on.
+New config file entry MAIN_TX.
+1 = use Main band only for outputs.
+0 does cross-band split between the Sub Rx band and the Main TX band.
-The precompiled folder for USB DTR keying has been replaced with one dated March 15.
+3. The precompiled folder for USB DTR keying has been replaced with one dated March 16.
+MAIN_TX=1 is set.

 4 March 2025 - If you enable USB SEND (A) DTR you can use the PTT in jack with a footswitch to key the radio via USB.
 This sets up the opportunitiy to add sequencing delays controlling the RF flow.